 All of CITC’s strengths-based CFS programs promote positive child development, active family involvement and healthy lifestyles.

-Our Youth Education and Employment Services (YEES) encourage academic achievement through a variety of supplemental programs for students of all ages—from elementary school through post-secondary adult training and higher education programs.
-YEES offers educational and cultural programs that enhance students’ academic accomplishments, personal development and career potential.
+Our Youth Empowerment Services (YES) encourage academic achievement through a variety of supplemental programs for students of all ages — from elementary school through post-secondary adult training and higher education programs.
+YES offers educational and cultural programs that enhance students’ academic accomplishments, personal development and career potential.

 Employment Training Services (ETSD) and assist participants in achieving self-sufficiency through finding meaningful and sustainable employment.
 Participants receive support as they progress through lifestyle changes and enhance their communication, life management, and vocational and academic skills in order to succeed in the professional world.